btbristow/bookstore-management-api/docs/tutorials/test-with-json-server.md

 ---
-layout: page
+layout: single
+title: Test with JSON Server
+toc: true
+toc_sticky: true
+sidebar:
+  nav: "docs"
 ---
-# Test with JSON Server

-This tutorial takes about 20 minutes to complete and explains how to test the Bookstore Management API on your local computer.
+This tutorial takes about 20 minutes to complete and explains how to test the Bookstore Management API locally.

-You will use [JSON Server](https://www.npmjs.com/package/json-server), which simulates a REST API by substituting the database in your environment with a local JSON file.
+You will use [JSON Server](https://www.npmjs.com/package/json-server), which simulates a REST API through a mock database in a JSON file.

 ## Prerequisites

-To complete this tutorial, you need the following:
+To complete this tutorial, you need:

 * A Windows, Mac, or Linux computer.
 * Access to [curl](https://curl.se/download.html) on the command line.
 * A current or long-term support (LTS) version of [Node.js](https://nodejs.org/en/download/package-manager).

-    > **Tip:**
-    > You will install JSON Server with Node Package Manager (npm).
-To run npm from any directory, add it to your system path after you install Node.js.

-* *(Optional)* A GitHub account and a Git client.
+* (Optional) A [GitHub](https://github.com/) account and a Git client.

+**Tip:** After you install Node.js, add `npm` to your system path so you can run it from any directory.
+{: .notice--success}

 ## Install and run JSON Server